 Asserting yourself effectively in a relationship – Part 1/3

-Research shows that happy couples use positive, supportive language that strengthens trust, emotional closeness and mutual understanding over time.
-Happy couples focus on collaboration and emotional safety, especially when discussing challenges, making their communication more effective and respectful.
-Meanwhile, unhappy couples often use criticism, defensiveness or blame, which leads to disconnection, resentment and unresolved conflict in the relationship.
+Research shows happy couples use supportive communication that strengthens trust, emotional closeness, and healthier relationships gradually over time.
+Moreover, emotionally healthy couples prioritize respect and emotional safety when discussing challenges together openly afterwards.
+Meanwhile, unhappy couples often use criticism or blame, increasing resentment, emotional disconnection, and unresolved conflict within relationships.

 Being Bold Yet Kind in Relationships